 High GI = 70 or greater

-Montignac believes that a more realistic classification is instead:
+Instead, Montignac believes that a more realistic, science-based GI scale is as follows:

 Low GI = 35 or less

 So, which "scheme" should you use?
 That's up to you of course.
 Opinions differ, and no two people have exactly the same metabolisms, genetic makeup, activity patterns and such.
 That said, I have found that (at least for myself) the Montignac scale seems far more realistic and delivers more productive results in terms of weight control and general health.

 Finally, keep in mind that the GI vlaue of a food tells us NOTHING about nutritional quality or caloric "density".